amitjoy/osgi-messaging/README.md

 * `CTRL/com/company/ABCD-1234/COMMAND-V1/EXEC/ifconfig`
 * `CTRL/com/company/ABCD-1234/DEPLOY-V2/EXEC/com.company.bundle/start`
+* `CTRL/com/company/ABCD-1234/DEPLOY-V2/EXEC/threads/my_thread/watch`

 #### Important Things to Remember

-1. The receiving application would always reply to the `reply to` address with any kind of content (or popularly known as `payload`) that both the parties (publisher and subscriber) understand.
-It can be (de)/serialized using Protobuf or JSON or XML, or any other serializer.
+1. The receiving or subscribing application would always reply to the `reply to` address with any kind of content (or popularly known as `payload`) that both the parties (publisher and subscriber) understand.
+It can be (de)/serialized using **Protobuf** or **JSON** or **XML**, or any other serializer.

 The response contains the content if available.
-In addition, there also exist some other user properties that denote the status of the response:
+In addition, there also exist some other **user properties** that denote the status of the response:

-The following properties will be available in the user properties payload:
+The following properties will be available in the **user properties** of the MQTT response:

 * `response.code` - The available response codes are: